Dual Affine Quantum Groups

 7pt

 {\bf 4.13 Some umbral calculus.} \; In this section we provide concrete information about the Hopf structure of our quantum formal groups.
-This will be especially important for defining integer forms and specializing them at roots of 1.
-To be short we use the notation
+This will be especially important to define integer forms and speciale them at roots of 1.
+To be short, we set